khimo/khimo.github.io/bli-guides/bli-faq.md

 #### Q: Can I select borrowed sources from the BeoLink Converter NL/ML on Network Link products?
 Yes, if the borrowed sources have been configured and are part of the source list inside the Network Link product, then they can be selected using the BLI.

+#### Q: What is the MasterLink Node (MLN) and how do I configure it?
+The MLN is needed when configuring the MasterLink Converter or when adding MasterLink products to your BLI through the MLGW Protocol using a BLGW or MLGW.
+It is configured on the web _Setup_ page of the gateway under *Interfaces-->B&O Products* for each MasterLink product.

 ## Other issues
 #### Q: If the power goes off, do I lose the _BeoLiving Intelligence_ configuration?